sakib/n.ai/README.md

 ## Overview

-This app incorporates a custom-built machine learning algorithm to suggest what recipes a user should eat.
+This app incorporates a custom-built recommendation engine algorithm based on artificial intelligence techniques to suggest what recipes a user should eat.
 The user may specify the number of suggested recipes, the protein and the specific cuisine.
 Many scripts (stored in /scripts) were used to scrape food/recipe data from online, clean it in various stages (see /outfiles), and structure it to mold to our database models.
 Routes were built to expose user services on API endpoints:

 * Get suggestions for recipes, based on user history and preferences for foods
 * Select a recipe for consumption, which are learned into your preferences